 Leyte operation

-Hollandia operation, April 1944 Consolidation and capture of Southern Philippines
+Hollandia operation, 21 to 25 April 1944 Consolidation and capture of Southern Philippines

-USS LST-458's AA batteries downed four Japanese Zeros when after coming under enemy air attack at Lae, Cape Cretin, and Biak Island, Leyte, Los Negroes Island, Admiralty Islands. and Noemfoor Island.
+USS LST-458's AA batteries downed four Japanese Zeros while under enemy air attack at Lae, Cape Cretin, Biak Island, Leyte, Los Negroes Island, Admiralty Islands. and Noemfoor Island.

 Source: Personal Journal of RM1/c James Albin, USS LST-458 - 10 February 1943 to August, l945

-• Following World War II USS LST-458 performed occupation duty in the Far East until mid-October 1945
+• Following World War II USS LST-458 was assigned to Occupation service in the Far East from 29 September to 21 October 1945

 • Decommissioned, 15 April 1946